justMoritz/sector-based-3d-engine/README.md

 All of the below is outdated, I'll write up some docs sometime.

 Here is the current TODO:
-- 👩🏼‍💻 Level Editor panning (maybe zooming, probably not though)
+- ✅ Level Editor panning (maybe zooming, probably not though (Edit: no zooming))
-- 👩🏼‍💻 Build in Texture X and Y offset
+- ✅ Build in Texture X and Y offset
 - 👩🏼‍💻 Build in sector texture scale